Toloka/docs/en/toloka-kit/reference/toloka.client.TolokaClient.get_tasks.md

 # get_tasks
-`toloka.client.TolokaClient.get_tasks`
+`toloka.client.TolokaClient.get_tasks` | [Source code](https://github.com/Toloka/toloka-kit/blob/v1.0.2/src/client/__init__.py#L2290)

 Finds all tasks that match certain criteria.

-`get_tasks` returns a generator and you can iterate over all found tasks.
+`get_tasks` returns a generator.
+You can iterate over all found tasks using the generator.
 Several requests to the Toloka server are possible while iterating.

-Note that tasks can not be sorted.
-If you need to sort tasks use [find_tasks](toloka.client.TolokaClient.find_tasks.md).
+If you need to sort tasks use the [find_tasks](toloka.client.TolokaClient.find_tasks.md) method.

 ## Parameters Description